mklabs/h5bp-docs/readme.md

 ### Usage

-    $ h5bp-docs [options]
+    usage: h5bp-docs [options]

     options:
-      --verbose         Enable verbose output
+      --config          Path to a local configuration files, used intead of h5bp-docs/conf/config.js as defaults --verbose         Enable verbose output
-      --server          Start a static connect server once generation done --src             Source folder where markdown files to process are stored --assets          assets that get copied in the public folder of dest/ --dest            Destination folder, place where the generated files will land --layout          layout file used to generate each files, using {{{ content }}} placeholder -h, --help        You're staring at it
+      --server          Start a static connect server once generation done --src             Source folder where markdown files to process are stored --dest            Destination folder, place where the generated files will land --layout          layout file used to generate each files, using {{ content }} placeholder --baseurl         Let you define a prefixed value for each generated href -v, --version     display package version
+      -h, --help        You're staring at it

 #### example